Leonard Keene Hirshberg: Early life and education

 Hirshberg was born in Baltimore to a Jewish family.
 He earned his M.D. from Johns Hopkins University in 1902.

 Writing career

 He had a successful career as a health writer, with his articles appearing in mainstream medical columns and journals.
 With H. L. Mencken as writer, he collaborated on a series of baby care articles for the magazine The Delineator that were published as What You Ought to Know About Your Baby (1910).
 The first edition of the book listed only Hirshberg as author.
 According to Mencken, at least some of Hirshberg's other magazine articles were also written by Mencken with Hirshberg providing the information.
 In 1913, he resigned from the Baltimore County Medical Society while under investigation for magazine articles that stated incorrectly that cures had been discovered for cancer and leprosy.

-Hirshberg was also a skeptic.
+Hirshberg was skeptical of spiritualism.
 He was highly critical of the claims of the medium Eusapia Palladino.